 - YouTube has extended its position as the leading music streaming app, growing from in 2017 to in 2021 – points ahead of Spotify

 - A long tail of streaming apps compete for fractions of the remainder of the audience, with Amazon and Apple the leaders of the following pack

 - Weekly radio listening went from to between 2017 and 2021, while music subscriptions grew from to of streamers that listen to curated playlists add songs to their collections

-- Newer music activity skews younger, traditional activity skews older: music subscribers average at years old but album listeners average at and radio years of music streamers listen to music on their phone, though the rate across all consumers is just (the same as those that listen in the of year olds listen on smart speakers, limiting Amazon’s opportunity to create ‘silver streamers’
+- Newer music activity skews younger, traditional activity skews older: music subscribers average at years old but album listeners average at and radio years old of music streamers listen to music on their phone, though the rate across all consumers is just (the same as those that listen in the car) of year olds listen on smart speakers, limiting Amazon’s opportunity to create ‘silver streamers’

-- YouTube music penetration is broadly consistent across most markets but is lowest where Spotify penetration is higher and vice of consumers listen to podcasts every week but just half of those listen daily, compared to of weekly music streaming users that listen of audiobook listeners are weekly radio listeners and are weekly streaming users
+- YouTube music penetration is broadly consistent across most markets but is lowest where Spotify penetration is higher and vice versa of consumers listen to podcasts every week but just half of those listen daily, compared to of weekly music streaming users that listen daily of audiobook listeners are weekly radio listeners and are weekly streaming users

 Companies and brands mentioned in this report: Amazon Echo, Amazon Music Unlimited, Amazon Prime Music, Audiomack, Deezer, Genie, MelON, Mixcloud, Netflix, Shazam, Sonos, Soundcloud, Spotify, Trebel, TikTok, YouTube